-1.a.
-Is the proposed activity or new information outside the bounds of the approved PA/CA (e.g., does the proposed activity or new information involve a change to the basic disposal concept as described in the PA/CA such as critical inputs/assumptions or an increase in inventory analyzed in the CA)?

-No. The proposed activity is to use the existing ST#12 limits currently in the ELLWF limits database as inventory limits for the new ET#3.
+- 1.a.
+Is the proposed activity or new information outside the bounds of the approved PA/CA (e.g., does the proposed activity or new information involve a change to the basic disposal concept as described in the PA/CA such as critical inputs/assumptions or an increase in inventory analyzed in the CA)? - No. The proposed activity is to use the existing ST#12 limits currently in the ELLWF limits database as inventory limits for the new ET#3 and current ST#13 limits for the proposed ET#4.
 This will only be allowed if the facility can operate under these limits and still meet DOE 435.1 LLW disposal performance measures and objectives.
 The analysis supporting this UDQE demonstrates with a high degree of confidence that this is the case.
-Thus the proposed activity is within the bounds of the approved PA/CA.

-1.b.
-Would the proposed activity if implemented, or does the new information, result in the PA/CA performance measures being exceeded?

-No. The results from the stochastic analysis indicate that the likelihood of exceeding a maximum SOF greater than one is less than 0.02%.
-Thus, the analysis demonstrates that use of ST#12 limits for the new ET#3 disposal unit will provide reasonable assurance that Department of Energy (DOE) 435.1 performance objectives and measures will be protected.

-1.c.
-Would the radionuclide disposal limits in the approved PA need to be changed to implement the proposed activity?

-No. The analysis demonstrates that existing approved ST#12 limits currently in the ELLWF disposal limits database can be employed as inventory limits for ET#3.
-Thus, the existing limits can be preserved.

-1.d.
-Does the new information result in a change in the radionuclide disposal limits in the approved PA?

-No. The new ET#3 model employed only the new information addressed in the recent UDQE (Flach, 2013) and the specific considerations necessary to account for new ET#3 geometry.
+Thus, the proposed activity is within the bounds of the approved PA/CA. - 1.b.
+Would the proposed activity if implemented, or does the new information, result in the PA/CA performance measures being exceeded? - No. The results from the stochastic analysis indicate that the likelihood of exceeding a maximum SOF greater than 1.0 is less than 0.05% for ET#3 and even less for ET#4.
+Thus, the analysis demonstrates that use of ST#12 limits for the new ET#3 disposal unit and ST#13 limits for ET#4 will provide reasonable assurance that Department of Energy (DOE) 435.1 performance objectives and measures will be protected. - 1.c.
+Would the radionuclide disposal limits in the approved PA need to be changed to implement the proposed activity? - No. The analysis demonstrates that existing approved ST#12 limits currently in the ELLWF disposal limits database can be employed as inventory limits for ET#3 and current ST#13 limits for the proposed ET#4.
+Thus, the existing limits can be preserved. - 1.d.
+Does the new information result in a change in the radionuclide disposal limits in the approved PA? - No. The new ET#3 model employed only the new information addressed in the recent UDQE (Flach, 2013) and the specific considerations necessary to account for new ET#3 geometry.
 Considering these changes in the new ET#3 model showed that utilizing the existing ST#12 limits would be conservative relative to establishing new ET#3 inventory limits based on the aggregate performance of the disposal unit.
 For example, the average maximum SOF from the stochastic simulation was 26.5%.
 This can be interpreted to mean that operating ET#3 to a SOF of 1.0 using ST#12 limits will result in a "true" SOF of 0.265 for the average radionuclide compositions from Sink's historical trench inventories (Sink, 2012).
+Through mathematical reasoning it was demonstrated that performing a similar stochastic analysis for ET#4 using the methodology described in Chapter 8 will always result in a smaller average maximum SOF relative to a SOF of 1.0 using ST#13 limits than computed for ET#3 relative to a SOF of 1.0 using ST#12 limits.

-1.e.
-Would the proposed activity if implemented, or does the new information result in a change to the Disposal Authorization Statement (DAS)?

-No. No changes to the DAS result from this proposed activity.
+- 1.e.
+Would the proposed activity if implemented, or does the new information result in a change to the Disposal Authorization Statement (DAS)? - No. No changes to the DAS result from this proposed activity.
 Because operation is maintained within the approved PA baseline and no limits are being changed from that evaluated in the PA/CA, the DAS would not need to be changed as a result of the proposed activity.